What is Kawasaki disease?

 - More than 600 families have enrolled in Dr. Portman’s research to identify genetic factors that make children more likely to get Kawasaki disease or that affect how they respond to treatment.

 - There is a high rate of Kawasaki disease in Asia.
 This has raised questions about whether soy might make children more likely to get it.
 Dr. Portman is conducting a diet survey comparing our Kawasaki patients to a control group.

 Read more about the Portman Research Group’s activities.

 Read more about Kawasaki disease at Seattle Children’s.

 Kawasaki Disease in Children

 It’s not clear what causes Kawasaki disease.
-Doctors think an infection from a virus may play a part.
-But Kawasaki disease does not pass from person to person, like a virus does.
+It is possible that infection might serve as a trigger for the body’s own immune system to attack itself.
+Kawasaki disease does not pass from person to person, like a virus does.

-About 20 in every 100,000 children get Kawasaki disease.
-Any child may get it.
+Any child may get Kawasaki disease.
 It’s more common in boys and in Asian children.
 Most children with Kawasaki disease recover completely within weeks and do not have lasting problems.
-All children who’ve had this condition do need to be followed and have regular checkups to see if any problems develop.
+All children who’ve had this condition need to be followed and have regular check-ups to see if any problems develop.
 Some may need ongoing care for long-term issues.